mvanderblom/side-effects/adr/side-effects-scheduling.md

 **Pro's**
  - easy to implement
  - easy to understand
+ - easy to pass data from the main workload to the side effects

 **Con's**
  - It's all in memory so what happens when instance is shut down
    - Could be that this is ok?
      - Current way of doing things is also "in memory"
      - This way increases the wait time though
    - Should then only be used for non-critical work.

-What becomes easier or more difficult to do because of this change?
+ - Debugging will get harder, because how would you know which side effect threw the exception?
+ - We're writing our own framework (not our core business)
+   - Next feature requests will probably be
+     - add ordering to side effects
+     - make one dependent on the other
+     - etc...